elves/elvish.io/src/ref/language.md

 ```

 One or more whitespace characters after `{` is required: Elvish relies on the
-presense of whitespace to disambiguates lambda literals and [braced
+presense of whitespace to disambiguate lambda literals and [braced
 lists](#braced-lists).
-It is good style to put some whitespace before `{` as
+It is good style to put some whitespace before the
-well, but this is not required by the syntax.
+closing `}` as well, but this is not required by the syntax.

 Lambdas can also be used as commands: